Eastern Shore of Maryland: Geography

-The Eastern Shore of Maryland includes nine counties on the eastern side of the Chesapeake Bay's or Susquehanna River, which is the western border of Cecil County's with Harford County, Maryland and borders the Mason–Dixon line with Delaware to the east and north, the Atlantic Ocean on the east, and Virginia's Eastern Shore on the south.
-Maryland's and Virginia's Eastern Shore and all of Delaware form the Delmarva Peninsula.
+The Eastern Shore of Maryland comprises Caroline, Cecil, Dorchester, Kent, Queen Anne's, Somerset, Talbot, Wicomico, and Worcester counties.
+These lie on the eastern side of the Chesapeake Bay and Susquehanna River, which is the western border of Cecil County with Harford County.
+The region borders the Mason–Dixon line with Delaware to the east and north, the Atlantic Ocean on the east, and Virginia's Eastern Shore on the south.
+Maryland's and Virginia's Eastern Shores, along with most of Delaware, form the Delmarva Peninsula.

-The counties comprised in the Eastern Shore are Caroline, Cecil, Dorchester, Kent, Queen Anne's, Somerset, Talbot, Wicomico, and Worcester counties.
-To the south, the Calvert-Scarborough Line separates Maryland from Virginia.
-While having different boundaries than in the 17th-18th century, the Eastern Shore's geographic definition was set once everyone agreed on where Watkins Point—on the western side of the peninsula—is and where the Bay's shoreline began (since the bay side peters out into marshes and wetlands).

-In 1668, Philip [Calvert] obtained Virginia recognition of Maryland's claims to present-day Somerset County, surveying a dividing line between the two colonies with Surveyor General of Virginia, Edmund Scarborough.
-Meanwhile, he negotiated treaties with Lower Eastern Shore Indian tribes harassing English settlers.
-These treaties defined standards of conduct for Indian-English relations, establishing an overall peace in the region.

-The northern limit is harder to locate.
-Some dispute Cecil County as a true Eastern Shore territory due to Interstate 95's presence in its surrounding developments and its proximity to and influence from nearby urban areas such as Philadelphia, Wilmington, and Baltimore.
-It straddles the Elk River, resulting in 50% of the county being west of the Shore.
+The location of the southern border with Virginia was a cause for significant dispute amongst colonists prior to 1668, when Phillip Calvert of Maryland and Edmund Scarborough of Virginia demarcated the Calvert-Scarborough Line.
+This line ran northeast from Watkins Point in the Chesapeake through the James L. Horsey Farm and beyond to the Atlantic, but was ultimately never observed due to poor marking.
+The line in use today was established under the Award of 1877; this line travels east from Watkins Point, then up the middle of the Pocomoke River before heading due east along the Calvert-Scarborough Line at the point where it intersects the river.

 Like New Castle County, Delaware, Cecil County is crossed by the Fall Line, a geologic division where the rockier highlands of the Piedmont region meet the Atlantic coastal plain, a flat, sandy area that forms the coast.
 The coastal plain includes the Delmarva Peninsula and hence the Eastern Shore of Maryland.
 The geology of Delmarva is an inseparable part of the Eastern Shore, which has few rocky outcrops south of Kent County.

 The Chesapeake and Delaware Canal crosses from Back Creek on the Elk River to Port Penn, Delaware.
 While it was a shallow canal with locks after its construction in 1829, it was deepened in the early 20th century to sea level, and physically separates the Delmarva Peninsula from the rest of the United States.
 Maryland south of the canal is considered the Eastern Shore by residents.
 The term Western Shore is used by Eastern Shore residents to describe all the counties of Maryland west of the Chesapeake Bay, but especially those of the Baltimore-Washington metropolitan area and Southern Maryland.